 Not that we get ourselves wrong!

-The machine could of course have stayed in Berlin - but moving to Munich might have been a good alternative to preserve this symbolically made available “Berlin”.
+The machine could of course have stayed in Berlin - but in order to preserve this symbolically made “Berlin”, moving to Munich might have been a good alternative.

 And of course there are more important things than keeping old airplanes (warm apartment, work, warm food) - but in my opinion the D-ABOC was simply senselessly burned due to political or bureaucratic hurdles and the whole effort was spent on “Berlin” for a short time To bring a euphoric moment to Berlin, in the end just pointlessly expensive.
 Pity!